ippc/ippcdj/readme.md

 ## Things to do

+- Content (data) migration (ongoing)
+- User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
+OR, user registration open to all, but need approval by admins. i.e. Account registration & [activation](http://mezzanine.jupo.org/docs/user-accounts.html#account-approval) system?
+    - Setup auto-sending of messages to new users, with possible custom messages for NPPOs and Editors
 - Add blog and forum category management page to admin:
     - http://127.0.0.1:8000/en/admin/blog/blogcategory/
     - http://127.0.0.1:8000/en/admin/forum/forumcategory/
 - Author field for publications
 - Start from Dj 1.6.5 (1.7?) and Mezzanine 3.1.5
     - Update to latest version of Mezzanine and make sure current functionality works